Surface temperature of an accretion disk around a wormhole Kerr-mimicker: Discussion and conclusions

 Perhaps surprisingly, for any ratio of $\tilde M/M>1$ the properties of circular orbits of the traversable Kerr-like wormhole are identical to those of the Kerr black hole of same mass and spin.
 Specifically, for circular orbits in the equatorial plane, the orbital angular frequency, the energy of the test particle, its angular momentum, and the Lense-Thirring frequency have the same value at any circumferential radius in the wormhole and black hole space-times.
 A possible detection of the Lense-Thirring precession in a tidal disruption event \citep{Wang2025} allows then a determination of the spin of the compact object, but not of its nature, both a Kerr black hole and a Kerr-like wormhole being formally allowed by the measured frequency.

-The position of the marginally stable orbit (ISCO) is also the same, if only it is outside the throat, $r_\mathrm{ms}>r_\mathrm{W}$.
-However, the area of the disk is larger for the wormhole, particularly close to the throat, this translates to a suppressed temperature of an optically thick disk at low radii (Figs.~\ref{schwtrav}, \ref{kerrtrav}).
+The position of the marginally stable orbit (ISCO) is also the same, if only it is outside the throat, $r_\mathrm{ms}>r_\mathrm{W}$. {For a given mass accretion rate and inner radius of the disk, the total luminosity of the thin disk is then identical in both spacetimes, and equal to the binding energy released down to the inner radius.} However, the area of the disk is larger for the wormhole, particularly close to the throat, this translates to a suppressed temperature of an optically thick disk at low radii (left panel of Figs.~\ref{schwtrav}, \ref{kerrtrav}).
 In particular, the temperature goes to zero at $r=r_\mathrm{W}$.
 This could be interpreted as a ``truncated disk'', reminiscent of that inferred in observations of ``black hole binaries''.
 Indeed, a widely accepted model of black hole X-ray emission envisions a truncated disk, with the inner thin disk replaced by a hot corona \citep{Esin+McClintock+Narayan1997, Done+2007}.
 The question of whether or not a hot X-ray emitting component can coexist with the thin disk outside the wormhole is beyond the scope of this work.
 However, for the radiatively efficient thin disks considered here, we assume the energy is radiated locally, leading to the temperature suppression we observe, and the apparent disk truncation.
 It is clear that the truncation radius enforced by the spacetime geometry at $r_\mathrm{W}$ cannot change with time in the stationary metric discussed here.